rendzina/XmasTree/README.md

 # XmasTree
- Code to run different LED patterns using the fantastic Pi Hut 3D Xmas Tree on a Raspberry Pi
+ Code to run different LED patterns using the fantastic [3D RGB Xmas Tree for Raspberry Pi](https://thepihut.com/products/3d-rgb-xmas-tree-for-raspberry-pi) on a Raspberry Pi

  ## Project
  This project is to use a Raspberry Pi to run on an attached [3D RGB Xmas Tree for Raspberry Pi](https://thepihut.com/products/3d-rgb-xmas-tree-for-raspberry-pi), and for it to run unattended (no attached keyboard/mouse), changing the LED lights on the Xmas Tree on an attached Raspberry Pi.

- The project uses the [3D RGB Xmas Tree for Raspberry Pi](https://thepihut.com/products/3d-rgb-xmas-tree-for-raspberry-pi) with a Raspberry Pi Zero (any model Pi would do), and based on the [Pi Hut code](https://github.com/ThePiHut/rgbxmastree#rgbxmastree).
+ The project uses a Raspberry Pi (we used a Pi Zero, although any model Pi would do), and based on the [Pi Hut example source code](https://github.com/ThePiHut/rgbxmastree#rgbxmastree).

+ ## Software
+ The script *`tree.py`* supplied by Pi Hut is used, and must be present in the same directory/folder as the Python scripts here.
+The reason is that the class 'RGBXmasTree' is imported from it:

  ## Hardware
  The following hardware is used:
  - [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/)

 This hardware is well designed - having removed the tree parts from the circuit board (clippers will do this, we used a dremmel fine saw).
-The parts then all push fit together.
+The parts then all push fit together - no soldering is required.

  ## Code
  A variety of code samples are given:
  - *'XmasTree_Colours.py'* Set ALL LEDs to same colour using list, set top LED white
  - *'XmasTree_Colours.py'* Set all LEDs to random colour using list, set top LED white

- There are 25 LEDs on the board, numbered 0-24, one of these relates to the LED on the top of the tree.
-Experimentation revealed this to be LRD number 21.
+ There are 25 WS2812 NeoPixel RGB LEDs on the board, numbered 0-24, one of these is the LED on the top of the tree.
+Experimentation revealed this to be LED number 21.
 A variable was set up to represent this to allow it to be coloured separately.

  ## Instructions
- The Xmas Tree is fitted to the Raspberry Pi - the orientation of the GPIO plug is critical and MUST be fitted correctly or else the voltage will be applied to the data line due to the design (not a good idea!)
+ The Xmas Tree is fitted to the Raspberry Pi, via the GPIO bus.
+The orientation of the GPIO plug is critical and MUST be fitted correctly or else voltage will be applied to the data line due to the PCB design (not a good idea!)

  The Pi was set up to run in 'headless' mode (no monitor/keyboard/mouse) - to do this see our [GeoThread blog](http://www.geothread.net/?s=headless), allowing a remote laptop to ssh in to the Pi, and using [FileZilla](https://filezilla-project.org) to copy files over to it.